pansapiens/seguid-engine/README.md

                               Number of sequences to insert per request.
                               Lower this value if you get '500: Internal Server Error' due to timeouts.
+        -f, --failed          List SEGUIDs that failed to insert.

     $ ./insert_fasta.py -u -s http://localhost:8080 my_uniprot_sequences.fasta